husio/masenko/docs/commands.rst

 Return the current server state information.

+Keep in mind that metrics are collected by Prometheus.

 Command: `INFO {}`

 Response: `OK {"queues": [ ... ], "metrics": { ... } }`